eu-parc/voc2nanopub/README.md

 After the workflow runs successfully:
 1. Your terms will be published as nanopublications
 2. The data file will be updated with nanopublication IDs (unless in dry-run mode)
-3. If `output_pairs` is specified, a file containing ID-nanopub URI pairs will be created
+3. A file containing .htaccess redirect information will be created.

 ## Script Source

 The workflow uses the `publish_nanopubs.py` script, which it will:
 1. Try to find in the `./rules/` directory of your repository
 2. Download from the `eu-parc/voc2nanopub` repository if not found locally

-## Dependencies

-- Python 3.12
-- LinkML
-- nanopub
-- rdflib
-- click

 ## License